Winifred Ida Kingscote1

 M, #85439

-Colonel John Leslie was decorated with the award of Military Cross (M.C.).2 He held the office of Deputy Lieutenant (D.L.).2 At Appletree Cottage, Brancaster, Norfolk, England, (an unknown value).1 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.).2
+He was awarded the Military Cross (M.C.)3 He held the office of Deputy Lieutenant (D.L.)3 At Appletree Cottage, Brancaster, Norfolk, EnglandG, (an unknown value.)1 He was awarded the Distinguished Service Order (D.S.O.)3

 Citations